kergoth/OE-Signatures/README.rst

     or should the original know something about the layering?
 I expect the former, but needs thought.
   - Longer term: potentially construct non-string values based on flags.
-  - Revamp the methodpool functions.
-We can't have them only in the methodpool as python objects, we need to retain an association with the metadata variables.

 - Cleanup